 The purpose of this project, therefore, is to redesign and reconstruct Morrissey Boulevard so that it is more resilient, more accommodating of non-vehicular modes, such as walking and bicycling, and more of a connector – and less of a barrier - between abutting communities and all of the recreational and open-space resources that the Dorchester Bay area has to offer.
 At the same time, the redesigned roadway will also continue to serve its critical role in the regional vehicular transportation network, and as the primary means of access to abutting properties.

 The planning and design process builds on environmental and preliminary design work that was completed in the 1990s.
-It will be guided by the most up-to-date modeling related to flood risks and will incorporate natural and sustainable processes to protect the roadway and enhance water quality in Dorchester Bay.
-Current best practices for pedestrian and bicycle facilities will be applied to the corridor to ensure the safest and most inviting experience.
+It is guided by the most up-to-date modeling related to flood risks and will incorporate natural and sustainable processes to protect the roadway and enhance water quality in Dorchester Bay.
+Current best practices for pedestrian and bicycle facilities are being applied to the corridor to ensure the safest and most inviting experience.
 Traffic signals, signs, and pavement markings will be completely modernized, increasing the efficiency of traffic flow.
 New roadway lighting, landscaping, and urban design amenities will be provided, and will be consistent with DCR’s Historic Parkways Treatment Guidelines.

 Project History, Status and Schedule